MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-05.md

 - [ ] [LI.7] A logged-in user should see a way to favourite a movie when they visit a movie details page.
 Conversely, a logged-out user should NOT see a way to favourite a movie.

 - [ ] [LI.8] A logged-in user should see a way to favourite movies displayed in the Browse page.
-Coversely, a logged-out user should NOT see such a thing.
+Conversely, a logged-out user should NOT see such a thing.

-- [ ] [LI.9] The tracking of whether a user is logged in our out must be done through the use of PHP's session state.
+- [ ] [LI.9] The tracking of whether a user is logged in or out must be done through the use of PHP's session state.

 ---